Colonial Pipeline gas shortages widen: State-by-State breakdown

 Gasbuddy – which operates apps and websites based on finding real-time fuel prices at more than 140,000 gas stations – is predicting that the national average for gas prices could hit $3 per gallon within the next week.
 That would make for the highest level of prices seen since 2014.
 However, the tech research company attributes the increase to the economic recovery associated with the COVID-19 pandemic rather than the impact of the disruption.

-Below is a FOX Business state-by-state breakdown on gasoline and diesel outages, based on the latest data from Gasbuddy:
+Below is a FOX Business state-by-state breakdown on gasoline outages, based on the latest data from Gasbuddy:

 COLONIAL PIPELINE CEO WARNS OF FUEL SHORTAGES FOLLOWING CYBERATTACK